 How are we helping?

-By providing additional items like solar lights, ground sheets, mosquito nets and hygiene kits, we’re improving both the physical and emotional wellbeing of these families who have already been through so much.
+Additional items like solar lights, ground sheets, mosquito nets and hygiene kits, can improve both the physical and emotional wellbeing of these families who have already been through so much.

-A selection of the aid we’re distributing in Cameroon
+A selection of the aid we've distributed in Cameroon

 ‘My husband and I were at home entertaining the children, when suddenly we heard gunshots and people started running everywhere.
 My husband told us to go with a neighbour, then people started quickly leaving the village, especially the women and children, but I could not see him.